ForEvolve/forevolve.github.io/_drafts/en/2021-02-07-learn-coding-with-dot-net-core-part-1.md

 # Getting started with the .NET CLI

-With .NET, the easiest way of creating a new cross-platform project is through the .NET CLI.
+With .NET, the easiest way of creating a new cross-platform project is through the .NET **Command-line interface (CLI)**.
-The CLI is installed at the same time you install the .NET SDK.
+The CLI is part of the .NET SDK.
 It is a program that we can use to execute and automate tasks, like creating new projects.

-> Hint: cross-platform means targeting multiple platforms like Windows and Linux.
+> Hint: cross-platform means targeting multiple platforms like Windows, Linux, and Android.

 But first things first, we need to create a directory that will hold our program files.
 It is important to be organized.